-The next Survey is scheduled to be released in December.
+The next employment situation report for August is scheduled to be released on Friday, September 7, 2018.

-According to the Bureau of Labor Statistics, the Consumer Price Index for all urban consumers (CPI-U) decreased 0.1 percent in May on a seasonally-adjusted basis.
-A decrease in the energy index was the main contributor to the monthly decrease, as the energy index fell 2.7 percent, led by a 6.4 percent decrease in the gasoline index.
+According to the Bureau of Labor Statistics, the Consumer Price Index for all urban consumers (CPI-U) increased 0.1 percent in June of 2018 on a seasonally-adjusted basis.
+An increase in the indexes for gasoline, food, and shelter were the main contributor to the monthly increase.

-Excluding the volatile costs of food and energy, the index for all items less food and energy rose by 0.1 percent in May, as it did in April.
-However, many indexes declined in May including those for apparel, airline fares, communication, and medical care services.
+Excluding the volatile costs of food and energy, the index for all items less food and energy rose by 0.1 percent in June.
+The indexes for medical care, used cars and trucks, new vehicles, and recreation all increased in June.

 The full press release can be found via the link below.

-Employers added 138,000 nonfarm payroll jobs in May of 2017, according to the Bureau of Labor Statistics.
-The unemployment rate declined to 4.3 percent.
+Employers added 213,000 nonfarm payroll jobs in June of 2018, according to the Bureau of Labor Statistics.
+The unemployment rate rose to 4.0 percent.

-Average hourly earnings rose by four cents to $26.22.
-Over the year, average hourly earnings have risen 2.5 percent.
+Average hourly earnings rose by five cents to $26.98.
+Over the year, average hourly earnings have risen 2.7 percent.

-The full BEA press release on the second estimate of first quarter GDP can be accessed in the link below:
+The full BEA press release on the second estimate of fourth quarter GDP can be accessed in the link below:

-The next release—for the third estimate of first quarter GDP 2017 will be released on June 29, 2017.
+The next release—for the advance estimate of second quarter GDP 2018 will be released on July 27, 2018.